luebken/container-patterns/module-container.md

 #### Handle arguments

-Arguments are a straight forward way to configure and send options to a container.
-We propose that you should handle these in a comprehensible way.
-And within your team agree on a standard.
+Arguments are a straightforward way to configure and send options to a container.
+We propose that you should handle these in a prescribed manner.
+And get your team to discuss and agree on a standard.

-Luckily CLI arguments are a very old topic so we refer to existing standards and libraries:
+Luckily CLI arguments are a well defined topic so we refer to existing standards and libraries instead of re-inventing the wheel:

 * [POSIX.1-2008 Utility conventions](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html)
 * In conjunction with [getopt](http://pubs.opengroup.org/onlinepubs/9699919799/functions/getopt.html) as utility to parse / validate.